edtownend/acf-oembed-field/README.md

 ### Overview

 Requires the Advanced Custom Fields plugin.
 Output can be selected as HTML embed, URL, or data object.
 Includes settings for preview and output resolution and will accept any provider registered in WordPress.
+Now listed in the [WordPress plugins repository](http://wordpress.org/plugins/advanced-custom-fields-oembed-field/).

 ### Compatibility